 Note: Place xw.Book.caller() within the function that is being called from Excel and not outside as global variable.
-Otherwise it prevents Excel from shutting down properly upon exiting and leaves you with a zombie process when you use OPTIMIZED_CONNECTION = True.
+Otherwise it prevents Excel from shutting down properly upon exiting and leaves you with a zombie process when you use Use UDF Server = True.
+Note that you need to decorate the function with @xw.sub if you want to run it with Use UDF Server enabled.